AkshaySyal/PRD-MCP/README.md

 		1. Severity (how painful the problem is in terms of time or money)
   		2. Frequency (how often the problem surfaces)
 		3. Reach (how many people the problem affects)
     5. Present ranked options to user.
-Allow user to select the final pain point to pursue
+7. [INPUT] Allow user to select the final pain point to pursue
-7. [PROCESS] **Re-define the Product Goal**
+8. [PROCESS] **Re-define the Product Goal**
 	1. Reframe the Prioritized Pain Point as the product goal
 	2. Define the Northstar Metric
-8. [PROCESS] **UX Design**: Come up with 3 features to solve the Prioritized Pain Point.
+9. [PROCESS] **UX Design**: Come up with 3 features to solve the Prioritized Pain Point.
 Till now you have been thinking logically.
 But here think creatively.
 For each feature think about:
 	1. Interaction patterns
 	2. Error states
 	3. Accessibility considerations
-9. [OPTIONAL INPUT] Ask the user to review the proposed features and ask whether to include, exclude, or refine them.
+10. [OPTIONAL INPUT] Ask the user to review the proposed features and ask whether to include, exclude, or refine them.
 The user may also suggest additional features.
-10. [PROCESS] DATA SYSTEM DESIGN: For each approved feature come up with:
+11. [PROCESS] DATA SYSTEM DESIGN: For each approved feature come up with:
   	1. A/B Testing strategy (how do we know if the feature is working)
     2. KPIs to monitor and enable decision-making regarding the feature
     3. Dashboard specs (like what visualizations to use)
-11. [PROCESS] SOFTWARE SYSTEM DESIGN: Incorporating each approved feature come up with the following:
+12. [PROCESS] SOFTWARE SYSTEM DESIGN: Incorporating each approved feature come up with the following:
   	1. Functional requirements
     2. Non-functional requirements
     3. Dependencies (APIs, models, infra)
     Give the overall System Architecture overview
-12. [PROCESS] Finally deliver the following:
+13. [PROCESS] Finally deliver the following:
     1. End-to-end implementation of all features
     2. **Dashboard:** One screen to monitor KPIs of all the features
     3. **Risk analysis:** Generate a concise (<100 words), well-structured, bulleted writeup.
 For each risk category, list one realistic risk and a corresponding mitigation: